Lectures and Programs

 Adam P. Vandiver was small of stature but his exploits measured to giant proportions.
 Vandiver was an extreme mountain man, veteran of the War of 1812 Indian Wars, and boasted to have over 30 children with three wives, though albeit, not at the same time.
 In a story pieced together by historical and genealogical records, you can learn how to sort fact from fiction when researching a larger-than-life ancestor.

-Old War Pensions are an under used resource for anyone with a male ancestor of military service age from 1816-1861.
-Learn how to navigate the indexes and request records to explore your family's connection to smaller military campaigns and conflicts.
+Bounty land applications and military pensions are useful resources for anyone with a male ancestor of military service age.
+Learn how laws concerning compensation changed over time, how to request records to explore your family's connection to smaller military campaigns and conflicts dating from 1820 - 1916.

 Civil War Genealogy: Tracing the service of Billy Yank and Johnny Reb